harunsasmaz/Funky-Chat/README.md

 # Funky Chat

 Angular 5 Online Chat Application for web browsers.
 Start chatting with your friends today!
+(Of course, on the local network only)

 ## Dependencies